xsy420/auth/README.md

 make release; sudo make install
 ```

-## Overview

-It is recommended that you have a keyring installed, otherwise this won't work as
-totp secrets are stored in your keyring.

-The keyring requirement will eventually change in the future, there will eventually
-be an option to store entries inside of the database in plaintext if the user so
-desires.

-For the list of dependencies see the submodules.

 ## Documentation

 Please read the [manual](man/auth.1), it contains documentation along with common mistakes that